snowmeltarcade/projectbirdracing/documentation/technical_architecture/world_generation.md

    1. A height should be selected between the minimum and maximum heights
    2. The result should look like a [3D surface plot](https://www.google.com/search?q=3d+surface+plot)
 6. Assign modifier biomes based on the heights of the rest of the points
+   1. The value from `0.0` to `1.0` should be assigned to a biome by means of a percentage
+      1. If there are 5 modifier biomes, then `0.0` to `0.2` will be assigned to the modifier biome with index 0
-   1. Any point below the sea level will be set to the ocean biome
+   2. Any point below the sea level will be set to the ocean biome

+#### Generate Height Points

+1. Flatten all heights
+2. Modify height points based on biome height modifiers
+   1. Set to a random value between the biomes minimum and maximum height
+   2. Smooth out all points using a [moving average](https://en.wikipedia.org/wiki/Moving_average)
-7. Use [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to add noise to the height values of the map
+3. Use [perlin noise](https://en.wikipedia.org/wiki/Perlin_noise) to add noise to the height values of the map

 #### Generate Rivers